i3lab-uex/phd_andy_code/python_application/README.md

 ## 4. Generate Code from Acceleo

-Generate python code from Acceleo following the instrucctions in the [Acceleo project README](../probe_code_generation/README.md).
+Generate python code from Acceleo following the instructions in the [Acceleo project README](../probe_code_generation/README.md).

 ## 5. (Optional) Apply PEP-8 Formatting to Python Application using Black